gboehl/dynare/doc/manual/source/the-model-file.rst

 ``modeldesc.mod``

-    Contains variable declarations, model equations and shocks declarations.
+    Contains variable declarations, model equations, and shocks declarations.

 ``simul.mod``

-    Includes ``modeldesc.mod``, calibrates parameters and runs
+    Includes ``modeldesc.mod``, calibrates parameter,s and runs
     stochastic simulations.

 ``estim.mod``

-    Includes ``modeldesc.mod``, declares priors on parameters and runs Bayesian estimation.
+    Includes ``modeldesc.mod``, declares priors on parameters, and runs Bayesian estimation.

-Dynare can be called on ``simul.mod`` and ``estim.mod``, but it makes no sense to run it on ``modeldesc.mod``.
+Dynare can be called on ``simul.mod`` and ``estim.mod`` but it makes no sense to run it on ``modeldesc.mod``.

-The main advantage is that it is no longer needed to manually copy/paste the whole model (at the beginning) or changes to the model (during development).
+The main advantage is that you don't have to copy/paste the whole model (at the beginning) or changes to the model (during development).

 Indexed sums of products